 Harassment and illegal eviction

-The laws that affect how your landlord can behave are complicated.
-You should always contact an adviser if what your landlord is doing seems unfair.
+Always contact an adviser if what your landlord is doing seems unfair.
 You may have more rights than you think.
 If you think your landlord is discriminating you, have a look at the Open Doors project Youtube video.

 Take a look at the pages below and download our free Unlawful Eviction fact sheet.

-- a diary of what is happening, including the time, date and place where any incident took place and a short description of what happened,
+- the time, date and place where any incident took place and a short description of what happened

 - photographs of any damage the landlord has caused to the property or your belongings,